 Every employer that is required to withhold wages under the federal Internal Revenue Code (IRC) must also withhold and deduct Kansas income tax from the wages of employees who are residents of Kansas and are performing services inside or outside of Kansas, or of nonresidents of Kansas who are performing services in Kansas.
 Withholding may be based on wage bracket withholding tables, the percentage method tables provided by the Kansas Department of Revenue (KDOR), or any other method that results in substantially the same amount of withholding.

-KDOR does not use federal Form W-4 for purposes of calculating Kansas wage withholding and instead uses Kansas Form K-4.
-Employers must provide a Form K-4 to all employees.
-Employees are responsible for submitting this form to their employer.
+The KDOR does not use federal Form W-4 for purposes of calculating Kansas wage withholding and instead uses Kansas Form K-4.
+Employers must provide a Form K-4 to all employees who are responsible for completing and submitting it to their employer.
 If this form is not completed by an employee, the employer must withhold wages at the single rate with no allowances.
 Employers are required to maintain a copy of each employee's Kansas Form K-4.

-Supplemental wages such as bonuses and commissions are to be withheld on at a rate of 5 percent.
+Supplemental wages, such as bonuses and commissions, are to be withheld on at a rate of 5 percent if paid separately from regular wages.

 • Wages of residents, regardless of where earned.
 An employer paying a Kansas resident for work in another state must reduce Kansas withholding by the amount that is withheld for the other state.